 If you have lived in one of the six C-8 contaminated areas referenced above or used one of the specified private water wells, and have consumed water contaminated with C-8 from such sources for at least one year during the time prior to December 4, 2004, you are a member of the Leach class action (unless you are one of the individuals who opted out of the lawsuit in 2005-- the time limit for those individuals as to past claims is likely expired).
 Any class member who suffers from, suffered in the past from, or subsequently acquires, one of the six C8 linked diseases (or the class member's beneficiaries in the event of death of the affected person) has a class action based right to make an individual claim for compensation arising from the adverse impact suffered as a result of DuPont's C8 contamination of the affected person's water.

 For purposes of an individual who suffers from one of the six C8 linked diseases, the probable link finding is conclusive on the question of whether or not C8 exposure can cause the linked disease from which the individual suffers.
-However, the question of whether or not the C8 exposure caused the linked disease in that particular individual is subject to denial by DuPont.
 As it currently stands, class members who suffer from a C8 linked disease must file a lawsuit before the time limit for such claims expires.
 Class members are not required to hire our law firms, two of which have litigated C8 claims since before 2001, and all of which have been involved in the C8 Class Action litigation from 2001 forward.
 Our three uniquely experienced C8 litigation law firms are:

 © Hill, Peterson, Carper, Bee & Deitzler, PLLC.
 All rights reserved .